-Lubricate the external stationary seat O-ring with light oil.
+When installing a new cartridge seal assembly, remove the seal from the container, and lubricate the external stationary seat O-ring with light oil.
 Slide the seal assembly onto the shaft until the external stationary seat O-ring engages the bore in the seal plate.

 Clean and inspect the impeller as described in Impeller Installation and Adjustment.
-Install the full set of impeller shims (29) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 9).
+Install the full set of impeller shims (2) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 9).

 Continue to screw the impeller onto the shaft.
 This will press the stationary seat into the seal plate bore.